top of page

 bgImage

-Cadiz Serradella DPIRD Subject to Availability
+Cadiz Serradella

 Cadiz Serradella is an early maturing variety of French Serradella available.
 Cadiz has an upright growth habit when ungrazed with good pod retention.
 This allows harvesting with conventional open front headers.
-It also has a very low level of hard seed with high levels of germinability in the pod from.
+It also has a very low level of hard seed with high levels of germinability in the pod form.
 This removes the need for dehulling and results in thick, highly productive regeneration.
 Cadiz also has the ability that prevents full germination in late April, assisting from false breaks.
 It has good tolerance to red-legged earth mite and aphids after it has been established.
 Cadiz is well suited to well drained soils ranging from sand loams to poor standards when the PH is below 7.
 It is suitable for areas of at least 350mm rainfall.
 Cadiz is a versatile alternative in that it can be utilised as an add mix to yellow Serradella in permanent or long pasture leys.
 Can also be used as an inter row between rows of Tagasaste.
 Is excellent as a lush, highly palatable spring pasture for weaning young stock.
 It can also be used for hay or silage production where it could be mixed with Oats.
-Ensure good pre sowing weed control and sow at 5 to 7 kg/ha for a seed crop (no grazing) or sow at 10kg/ha for a grazing pasture / hay or silage green manure.
+Ensure good pre sowing weed control and sow at 5 to 7 kg/ha for a seed crop (no grazing) or sow at 10kg/ha for a grazing pasture / hay or silage green manure

 Dalkeith is an early flowering subterranean clover best suited to moderately acidic, well-drained soils with an annual rainfall of approximately 300-500mm and where the growing season extends to early October.
 It can be used in crop rotations but performs best when the pasture phase is at least two years.